MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 ### Task scheduler telemetry in Azure Application Insights

 You can set up [!INCLUDE[prod_short](includes/prod_short.md)] to send telemetry traces to an [!INCLUDE[azure-appinsights-name](../includes/azure-appinsights-name.md)] resource in Azure.
-Once set up, telemetry data will be sent to the resource as scheduled task moves through the flow.
+Once set up, telemetry data is sent to the resource as scheduled task moves through the flow.
 For more information, see:

 [Enable Sending Telemetry to Application Insights](../administration/telemetry-enable-application-insights.md)